The Mobility Blog Part 2-How To Improve Your Balance and Stability In 5 Days

-This exercise will allow you to regain and maintain a more stable upright walking gait.
-Keeping your spine more aligned and your posture more upright.
+This simple 5 Day Exercise will allow you to regain and maintain a more stable, upright walking gait.
 Do the exercise five times in a row slowly, five times a day, for five days.
-By the end of the fifth day, it will teach you how to easily reset or autocorrect the position of your head and neck when walking helping you engage your core muscles as you walk.
+By the end of the fifth day you will be able to reset or autocorrect the position of your head and neck when walking.
+Helping you to move better, get stronger and walk longer by increasing your balance and stability and engaging your core muscles as you walk.

 • Do the exercise in the morning.
 At or around noon, midafternoon, before or after dinner and before going to sleep.
 If you skip a day or you don’t do the exercise 5 times in a row slowly, 5 times a day for five consecutive you need to start the 5 days over.